engagor/clj-vw/README.md

   ```
   (-> {}
       (set-connection-timeout 1000)
-      (connect)).
+      (connect))
   ```

   The default timeout is 1000.
-On timeout, a `java.net.SocketTimeoutException` is thrown.
+On timeout a `java.net.SocketTimeoutException` is thrown.

 * `(train settings)`